-Kris Bryant, Cubs remain strong in final days of All-Star balloting
+Cubs strong in last day to vote for MLB All-Star team

-With four days remaining in MLB All-Star voting, the Cubs’ Kris Bryant remains in first place among third basemen.
+Thursday marks the final day in MLB All-Star voting, the Cubs’ Kris Bryant remains in first place among third basemen.
 The reigning NL MVP leads the Rockies’ Nolan Arenado by 58,082 votes.

 In other categories, the Cubs remain near the top.